 Section A. District Director

-A district director shall serve to promote the work of the Society, assist in obtaining new members, assist the Registrar to promote registration of unregistered plants, act as liaison between the region and the chapters in his district, and confer with the Regional Vice-President in matters pertaining to his liaison functions and district activities.
-He shall confer with the chapter presidents and Boards of chapters in his district on a regularly scheduled basis, be familiar with the interests and activities of the members of these chapters, and help coordinate the Society activities of the chapters in his district.
-He shall communicate the needs and concerns of his district to the Regional Vice-President and the Board of Directors.
-He shall inform the chapters in his district of pending and completed actions of the Board.
-He shall help identify potential leaders for future service to the Society.
+A district Director shall serve to promote the work of the Society, assist in obtaining new members, assist the Registrar to promote registration of unregistered plants, act as liaison between the region and the chapters in her/his district, and confer with the Regional Vice-President in matters pertaining to her/his liaison functions and district activities. s/he shall confer with the chapter presidents and Boards of chapters in her/his district on a regularly scheduled basis, be familiar with the interests and activities of the members of these chapters, and help coordinate the Society activities of the chapters in her/his district. s/he shall communicate the needs and concerns of her/his district to the Regional Vice-President and the Board of Directors. s/he shall inform the chapters in her/his district of pending and completed actions of the Board. s/he shall help identify potential leaders for future service to the Society.

 Section B. Service on Committees of the Board

-District directors are expected to serve on such committees established by the Board as their time and talents permit; and shall represent such committees to the Board in the absence of the committee chairman.
+District Directors are expected to serve on such committees established by the Board as their time and talents permit; and shall represent such committees to the Board in the absence of the committee Chair.

 Section C. The Director-at-Large

-The director-at-large shall represent the concerns and interests of non-chapter members.
-He shall use suitable means to establish communications with those members; shall attempt to involve such members in chapter activities whenever possible, and help motivate formation of new chapters wherever potential membership exists in non-chapter areas.
+The Director-at-Large shall represent the concerns and interests of non-chapter members.
+S/he shall use suitable means to establish communications with those members; shall attempt to involve such members in chapter activities whenever possible, and help motivate formation of new chapters wherever potential membership exists in non-chapter areas.